The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 3. Confirm team availability

 Once you’ve created the work schedule, have your team try it out for a few weeks.
-This will give you a chance to see if there are any problems with the schedule and make sure it’s working as intended.
+This will give you a chance to see if there are any problems and make sure it’s working as intended.

 5. Evaluate the results